Keep teens from being bored and build memories with these 100 things to do at a sleepover. Your best slumber party awaits!

 Have each teen bring over a copy of a yearbook from years ago, and they can have fun going through all the photos.
 Good times.

 55. Plan a Double or Group Date

-Sometimes just the planning of something with others is really fun to do – including group and double dates.
-I’ve got a whole article on cheap double date ideas for teenage couples that you might want to check out for this.
+Sometimes just planning something with a bunch of friends is really fun to do – including group and double dates.
+I’ve got a whole article on cheap double-date ideas for teenage couples that you might want to check out for this.

 56. Brainstorm a Teen Business